Inside the New Zealand Solar Schools programme

-(See above, Otonga School with arrays on several roof areas)
+(See above, Otonga School with arrays on several roof areas - credit to Genesis Energy)

 According to the Sustainable Energy Association New Zealand (SEANZ) solar is now the largest form of new generation being installed around the world.
 Transpower supports that stating that 58% of all households and 25% of all businesses will have solar panels installed by 2050 – but what about schools?
 It is possible for schools to gain full control over their energy usage through the installation of a solar array on their premises.
 This will enable them to monitor their usage, cut down costs and even sell back to the grid or to other schools as well as key people in their community through the usage of a Local Energy Market.
 In addition to these pros, students will learn about renewable energy and its positive effects – carrying this knowledge and understanding with them throughout their lives.

 Solar in schools over the last decade

 The first school installs that Power Technology was responsible for were under the banner of the Genesis School-gen programme.
 Through this programme Power Technology supported schools across New Zealand, and built up the necessary experience concerning the installation of solar arrays on schools.
 Power Technology has installed solar on to more schools than any other solar company in New Zealand.

 Creation of the New Zealand Solar Schools programme

 After Power Technology and the Genesis School-gen programme parted ways, Power Technology created the New Zealand Solar Schools programme.
 Power Technology has made sure that the New Zealand Solar Schools programme is made available to every school, anywhere in New Zealand – as every school should be able to install solar on to the roof of their school.

 The New Zealand Solar Schools programme consists of 6 main components to ensure a tailored solution is created to meet the needs of every school: